jeka-dev/protobuf-plugin/README.md

 }
 ```

-If your proto files reference definitions from another project, you can specify other proto directories too.
+If your proto files reference definitions from another project, you can specify other proto directories too:

 ```java
 @JkProject("../other/project")